actboy168/jass2lua/ydwe-engine-english.md

 	type(t) -- "number"
 ```

-#####1: handle encapsulated in lightuserdata, a 0 can be implicitly converted to nil, the same does not increase the reference count of the handle
+#####1: handle encapsulated in lightuserdata, a 0 can be implicitly converted to nil, and also not increase the reference count of the handle

 ######example 1